-Commission through robust correlation analysis, the Commission was able to conclude that such surveillance sharing agreements could reasonably be 'expected to assist in surveilling for fraudulent and manipulative acts and practices in the specific context of the [Ether ETPs]."
-48 In light of the foregoing, the Exchange believes that existing surveillance procedures are designed to deter and detect possible manipulative behavior which might potentially arise from listing and trading the proposed options on the Trust.
-Further, the Exchange will implement any new surveillance procedures it deems necessary to effectively monitor the trading of options on Ethereum
+[Ether ETPs]."
+In light of the foregoing, the Exchange believes that existing surveillance procedures are designed to deter and detect possible manipulative behavior which might potentially arise from listing and trading the proposed options on the Trust.
+Further, the Exchange will implement any new surveillance procedures it deems necessary to effectively monitor the trading of options on Ethereum ETPs.

-The Exchange believes the proposed rule change to exclude the Trust from being eligible for trading as FLEX Equity Options is consistent with the Act, because without this prohibition, trading a FLEX Equity Option in the Trust would otherwise establish different position and exercise limits than those proposed herein.49
+The Exchange believes the proposed rule change to exclude the Trust from being eligible for trading as FLEX options is consistent with the Act, because it will permit the Exchange to continue to participate in ongoing discussions with the Commission regarding appropriate position limits for ETF options.

-Finally, the Exchange notes that this proposal will remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, protect investors because applicable Exchange rules will require that customers receive appropriate disclosure before trading options in the Trust 50 and will require that brokers opening accounts and recommending options transactions must comply with relevant customer suitability standards.51
+Finally, the Exchange notes that this proposal will remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, protect investors because applicable Exchange rules will require that customers receive appropriate disclosure before trading options in the Trust and will require that brokers opening accounts and recommending options transactions must comply with relevant customer suitability standards.